 Because that's the pitfall of organizing for the un-inclined.
 You may get so excited that you rush off to the office supply store and spend a pile of money, only to return home with the pilot light of your enthusiasm doused.
 But I persevered (over the course of 2 days) doing the actual work of sorting and recycling and reorganizing, and then rewarded myself with a trip to Office Depot.
 It's the little things, am I right?

 And voilà, a file box that is slim, beautiful and easy to navigate.
 This project followed all the rules I give to just-starting-out declutterers:

 1. Pick something small.
 Redoing a whole filing system may not seem small, but mine is already pretty lean.
 If this does not describe your reality, you might want to start with one section of your archive.

 2. Don't be seduced by beautiful organizing accessories.
 Once you've done the work you can purchase new boxes, bins, folders, etc., but you really don't know what you'll need until you've shed a bunch of extraneous stuff.

 3. FINISH this project before you move on to anything else.
 I recommend taking before and after pictures so you can remember what an amazing job you've done.

 Want me to send you a text every Sunday with a 15 to 20 minute decluttering project?
-Sign up for my newsletter here and get sign-up instructions.
+Just text the word “throwaway” to 31996.
+You can also sign up for my newsletter here for a tiny bit of monthly motivation.

 You can do this - I can help!